NHTSA Says Vehicle Cyber Security is a Major Concern

 Today’s vehicles offer an incredible array of advanced technologies and entertainment features that work in close conjunction with things such as wireless communications, the Internet and connectivity.
 The National Highway Traffic Safety Administration (NHTSA) is aggressively taking on hackers and doing all it can to protect vehicles from malevolent cyber-attacks, unlawful access, or anything that relates to the vehicle's safe operation.

-Here at Mr. B's Paint & Body, Inc., we appreciate and respect all of the newest technology that currently exists in newer vehicles, so every time we see a news item about these types of topics here in Albuquerque, NM we're always happy to share this information.
+Here at Detroit Auto Body, we appreciate and respect all of the newest technology that currently exists in newer vehicles, so every time we see a news item about these types of topics here in Covina, CA we're always happy to share this information.

 So what exactly is vehicle hacking and how serious is the problem?
 Vehicle hacking is when a group or individual tries to gain unauthorized access to vehicle systems to retrieve driver data or altering vehicle functionality in any way.
 Vulnerabilities often exist within a vehicle’s wireless cellular phone or tablet connected to the vehicle through USB, Bluetooth, or Wi-Fi or within a third-party device connected to the vehicle's diagnostic port.
 In these scenarios, hackers remotely take advantage of these vulnerabilities and get access to the automobile's controller network or to information stored on the vehicle.
 Even though more vulnerabilities may not necessarily result in a hacker being able to access every system of the vehicle's systems, they can still do some major damage in a rather short time.

 As serious cyber security threats to vehicles began to materialize roughly 10 years ago, the NHTSA started to focus more intently on the issue by drastically altering its overall structure based on new research and supporting the industry to improve the cyber security of vehicles in this country.